ppriyank/Pytorch-CustomDataset-FasterRCNN/README.md

 - [ ] parallelize the code ?? : calc_rpn
 - [ ] create parsing json read/write functions
 - [ ] How to run and what changes to make ??
+- [ ] Remove log from tw and th to check if performance changes??